Lowry and balanced Raptors rout slumping Jazz 124-111

-SALT LAKE CITY (AP) - Without Kawhi Leonard, the Raptors used a balanced team effort to get their fourth straight win.

-"We have been playing basically position-less basketball," said Kyle Lowry, who had 17 points and 11 assists to lead four Raptors with 17 points as Toronto beat the Utah Jazz 124-111 on Monday night.
+SALT LAKE CiTY (AP) - Kyle Lowry had 17 points and 11 assists to lead four Raptors with 17 points as Toronto beat the Utah Jazz 124-111 on Monday night.

 Serge Ibaka, OG Anunoby and Fred VanVleet also had 17 points as the Raptors were bolstered with six players in double figures to win their fourth straight game.